Azattyk Arena

-The Azattyk Arena (Азаттык Арена) is a proposed football stadium in Bishkek, Kyrgyzstan.
+The Bishkek Arena (Бишкек Арена) is a football stadium in Bishkek, Kyrgyzstan.
 It is scheduled to host the home matches of the Kyrgyzstan national football team.
-It will become the largest sports venue in Kyrgyzstan.
+It is the largest stadium in Kyrgyzstan and in Central Asia.

-The stadium plans are part of a larger public spending spree by Sadyr Japarov's authoritarian regime.
+The stadium's construction part of a larger public spending spree by Sadyr Japarov's authoritarian regime.
 The construction companies tasked with building the stadium are shrouded in mystery, although it is known that at least one of the companies has ties with Japarov.

 Construction history

-On 6 May 2023, FIFA president Gianni Infantino called for a new national football stadium to be built in Kyrgyzstan to aid the development of the sport in the country.
+On May 6, 2023, FIFA president Gianni Infantino called for a new national football stadium to be built in Kyrgyzstan to aid the development of the sport in the country.
 In May 2023, an area of 20.78 hectares was allocated for the stadium in the Orok rural district of the Sokuluk District in the Chüy Region.

 On August 30, 2023, a capsule was laid for the construction of a new stadium in the village of Orok.

-The total cost for the construction of the stadium is $60 million.
+The total cost for the construction of the stadium it was originally planned $60 million.

 Construction began in early 2024, and the opening ceremony is scheduled for 31 August 2026.

-On 17 February 2025, a decision was made to increase the capacity of the new stadium under construction from 45,000 to 51,000 seats.
+On 17 February, 2025, a decision was made to increase the capacity of the new stadium under construction from 45,000 to 51,000 seats.
 This change was made to meet the requirements of the Asian Football Confederation, which mandates that the stadium must accommodate at least 50,000 spectators for the opening ceremony, the opening match, and the final of the AFC Asian Cup.
 The adjustments to the project will not affect the construction timeline, and completion is still scheduled for 2026.
 On 24 February 2025, the Central Asian Football Association announced a historic bid to bring the 2031 AFC Asian Cup to Central Asia for the first time.

-On October 14, 2025, the stadium was named Azattyk Arena.
+On October 14, 2025, the stadium was named Azattyk Arena, but later was renamed to Bishkek Arena.

+On August 31, 2026, the stadium opened, with a yurt-shaped multi-purpose design and a seating capacity of 51,252.
+Built at a cost of US$386 million, it is the largest stadium in Central Asia, meets FIFA standards, and features eight levels with retail and accessibility facilities.
+The arena hosted the opening ceremony of the 6th World Nomad Games.